 Remember the idiom “You get what you pay for“.

 I mentioned this earlier about doing Google search and seeing all the results of websites doing “honest” reviews…as I roll my eyes.
 Take these reviews with a grain-of-salt because I would say 90% are simply written up for the affiliate payouts.
-Don’t make your decision based on what they say, make it from doing your own research and decide on what is important to your website.
+Don’t make your decision based on what they say, make it from doing your own research, reading forum posts from real users, and decide on what is important to your website.

 Testing a Hosting Provider with Questions